luismbo/perfpiece/README.md

 4. Segregation of measurements between mutator and GC.

 5. Support for sampling.
-Perfpiece can repeat a given a measurement a number of times then calculate and report basic statistic analysis: minimums, maximums, geometric means, and standard deviations for each measured event.
+Perfpiece can repeat a given measurement a number of times then calculate and report basic statistic analysis: minimums, maximums, geometric means, and standard deviations for each measured event.